connor4312/cockatiel/readme.md

 ### `cancellationToken.onCancellationRequested(listener)`

-Returns whether cancellation has yet been requested.
+An [event emitter](#events) that fires when a cancellation is requested.
+Fires immediately if cancellation has already been requested.
+Returns a disposable instance.

 ```ts
 const listener = token.onCancellationRequested(() => console.log('cancellation requested'))